mongodb-labs/drivers-atlas-testing/docs/source/technical-design.rst

 Test Scenario Format
 --------------------

-.. attention:: This section has been moved to :ref:`atlas-test-scenario-format`.
+.. attention:: This section has been moved to :ref:`atlas-test-scenario`.

 -----------------
 Workload Executor